Maria Grazia Cutuli: Legal proceedings

 Reza Khan testified that the Taliban ordered the murder of journalists.
 Other independent sources at the time implicated the Taliban.

 In 2004 Reza Khan was convicted in Kabul for the murders and also rape, as well as additional crimes against Afghan nationals.
 He was sentenced to death in November 2004.
 Two Afghani brothers were also implicated and convicted in the murder of the other journalists in 2005.
 Khan was executed by gunfire in October 2007 at the same time that 14 others were executed, including the convicted murderers of her colleagues.

 Context

 The group of journalists was killed within a week of the fall of the Taliban during a period of time when other journalists were also targets.

 Impact

 Maria Grazia Cutuli became a hero in Italy after her murder.
-Her funeral service at Sant'Agata Cathedral in her native region of Sicily was attended by around 5,000 people.
+Her funeral service in Catania at Sant'Agata Cathedral in her native region of Sicily was attended by around 5,000 people.
 The Cutuli Onlus Foundation was formed in March 2008 in her birth city of Catania.
 A school for immigrants was also founded in her hometown.
 A national journalism award was created in Italy that carried the name of Cutuli.